-- Start of Year one week after the 5-week report card: Such drops during this time generally result in no entry on the student record. - Two weeks after 5-week report one week after 10-week report card: If a student is having great difficulty in any course, he/she may have his/her parents call the guidance office to schedule a

-Teacher-Parent-Counselor-Student conference, at which time the request will be reviewed.
-Any course dropped during this time will result in some entry on the student's permanent record and transcript indicating the course was dropped.

-• Two weeks after 10-week report card - end of semester: No changes in a one-semester course are to be made unless a true emergency exists.
-In this case, the parent must call the guidance office to schedule a conference.
-Any course dropped during this time will result in some entry on the student's permanent record and transcript indicating the course was dropped.
+- Start of the year one week after the 5-week comment report: Such drops during this time result in no entry on the student permanent record and transcript. - One week after the 5-week comment report one week after the 1st quarter report card: If a student is having great difficulty in any course, he/she may have his/her parents call the Counseling Center to schedule a Parent-Teacher-Counselor-Student conference, at which time the request will be reviewed.
+Any course dropped during this time will result in an entry on the student's permanent record and transcript indicating the course was dropped. - One week after the 1st quarter report card end of semester: No changes in a one-semester course are to be made unless a true emergency exists.
+In this case, the parents must call the Counseling Center to schedule a Parent-Teacher-Counselor- Student-Administrator conference.
+Any course dropped during this time will result in an entry on the student's permanent record and transcript indicating the course was dropped.